umwrit350sp17/team6/docs/README.md

-The folders above were designed and developed to instruct first year students at the University of Texas at Arlington how to create their own personal schedule using the open-source platform, ClassScheduler.
-Media content for each file is stored in an assets file.
-Additionally, all files are composed in markdown.
+The folders above were designed and developed to **instruct** first year students at the _University of Texas at Arlington_ how to create their own personal schedule using the open-source platform, _ClassScheduler_.
+Media content for each file is stored in an **assets** file.
+Additionally, **_all_** files are composed in markdown.

 For ease of access, it is best to access the folders and media content in the following order:
 1. [Introduction to ClassScheduler](1-Introduction%20to%20ClassScheduler)